 So I ran.
 Maybe I couldn’t really outrun Death, but I was sure as hell gonna try.

-Until she came to my door with sad eyes and a plea for help.
+Until she came to my door with sad eyes, a plea for help, and yet another ghost at her shoulder.

 There was a cab across the street, and I tucked my hands into my pockets, shoulders hunched against the wind as I sprinted across the road.
-The driver – I assumed they were the driver, anyway – was leaning against the Tennessy Willems mural, sucking on a cigarette with a distracted gaze upwards.
+The driver—I assumed they were the driver, anyway—was leaning against the blue Tennessy Willems mural, sucking on a cigarette with a distracted gaze upwards.
+They were Black, with distressed-denim trousers and a silver charm-bracelet on their wrist.

 “Hey.”
 I tried to grab their attention.
 “Hey, is this your car?”